-With the Canadian company Rakuten Kobo finally launching their audiobooks service worldwide, appearing as a long awaited competitor for Amazon’s Audible, audiobooks became a hot topic once again, living their revival.
-But how do audiobooks work, where to get them from and are they still overly expensive?
+As the Canadian company Rakuten Kobo finally offers audiobook services worldwide, they now appear as a long-awaited competitor for Amazon’s Audible.
+Just like vinyl records, audiobooks are becoming a hot topic once again, living their revival.
+But how do audiobooks work and where can we find the best service?

-Although they have been around for a while now, they only became popular during the last couple of years: with almost everyone in the world having access to some kind of mobile device, listening to podcasts and audiobooks became increasingly popular.
-What once was thought of as a necessity for people with sight loss became a viable and popular alternative to listening to radio and podcasts.
-Because yes, audiobooks are not here to take readers away: quite the opposite, they are here to bring reading-like experience into situations where you couldn’t normally read.
-Like when you are driving.
-Never read and drive!
+Although they have been around for a while now, audiobooks became popular during the last couple of years.
+With almost everyone in the world having access to some kind of mobile device, listening to podcasts and audiobooks became increasingly popular.
+We're also seeing an increasing number of audio websites and apps.

 John Karakatsanis | Sony Headphones | 2013 | CC-BY-SA